 “As a content marketer, the more you focus on engagement, the better” — William Ballard

-In fact, what I’ve found over the years is that most new aspiring writers tend to have this belief that seasoned writers are just able to put fingers to keys, or pencil to paper, and somehow masterpieces just come out of nowhere.
+The truth is, their ideas are not really as bad as they think they are, they just need some fine-tuning.
+In fact, what I’ve found over the years is that most new content writers and marketers tend to have this belief that seasoned writers are just able to put fingers to keys, or pencil to paper, and somehow masterpieces just begin to flow.

-The truth is: Even the most famous and most admired writers very rarely have fully formed ideas that just pop into their minds — it just doesn’t work that way.
-No, even the most seasoned writers still have to go into their writing workshops, put the tools to work, and even get their hands dirty at times, in order to bring their ideas into fruition.
+The truth is: Even the most famous and most admired writers and content marketers very rarely have fully formed ideas that just pop into their heads— it just doesn’t work that way.

 Related Article: How to Complete Your Creative Inspired Work With Illuminating Focus

-The way I like to teach this to my writing club members is by using the concept of a builder building a house.
-You see, you might have this vision of your ideal home but you wouldn’t just go and start building without first drawing out the blueprint, and then making sure you have the tools and supplies you need to get started -- would you?
+You see, look at it like this: let’s say you are a builder building a house.
+You might have this vision of your dream home, but you wouldn’t just go and start building it without first drawing out the blueprints, and then making sure you have the tools and supplies you need to get started, would you?

 Of course not!
 There’s quite a bit of preparation that goes into play before going on such a dream vacation.

-Well, the same is true for writing an engagement worthy article.
-You see, what I’m suggesting is that you make the time to get out of your head and into the head of your readers by coming up with creative ways to make your article unique and timely, and specifically catered to the conversation that is already going on in your ideal readers heads.
+Well, the same is true for creating engagement worthy content.
+You see, what I’m suggesting is that you take the time to get out of your head, and into the head of your readers, by coming up with creative ways to make your content unique and timely, and specifically catered to the conversation that is already going on in their heads.

 Related Article: The Most Profitable Way to Make Money Online as a Freelance Writer or Content Marketer

-Well, imagine what it would be like if you were churning out article after article after article that seemed as if it was targeting and following your ideal readers every where they went on the Internet.
-As if it was an article that was written as an addition to the conversation your ideal readers are already having in their head.
+Well, imagine what it would be like if you were churning out article after article after article, or content piece after content piece, that seemed as if it was “targeting” and following your ideal readers everywhere they went on the Internet — as if it was an article that was written as an addition to the conversation your ideal readers were already having in their head.

-Here are three ways to do just that, and in return, make your articles that much more engagement worthy:
+Here are three ways to do just that, and in return, make your content that much more engagement worthy:

 1. Use The Polar Opposite Angle

-Think about your article idea’s polar opposite.
-For instance, consider reviewing some of the most popular articles of the main publication you follow the most.
+Think about your article or content idea’s polar opposite.
+For instance, consider reviewing some of the most popular articles from the main publications you follow the most.
 How could you take that same topic and write the opposite view of what has been written?

-For example, take the subject of SMART Goals.
-SMART goals is a concept that has been taught about for years.
+Take the subject of SMART Goals.
+SMART goals is a concept that has been taught for years.
 It’s even part of the curriculum in most Business programs and courses.

-Well, not too long ago, I wrote this article entitled “How to Make Your #SMART Goals, SMARTER,” where I mentioned the SMARTER concept that I found in Michael Hyatt’s latest book, “Your Best Year Ever: A Five Step Plan for Achieving Your Most Important Goals” (AFF).
-That article did get quite a bit of attention, however.
+Well, not too long ago, I wrote this article entitled “How to Make Your #SMART Goals, SMARTER,” where I mentioned the SMARTER concept that I found in Michael Hyatt’s latest book, “Your Best Year Ever: A Five-Step Plan for Achieving Your Most Important Goals” (AFF).
+That article did get me quite a bit of attention, however.

 Related Article: “What Would You Like Me to Write About?”

-The truth is: You can even go one-step further than that.
+You can even go one step further than that.
 How about doing the complete opposite of SMART goals, and use something like DUMB goals?
 Now that idea might just get you some overwhelming engagement.

 2. Presentation is Everything

 It doesn’t mean that the food isn’t good, or nutritious.
 In fact, it may very well be delicious.
-But if it doesn’t look appetizing no one will ever know just how delicious it really is.
+However, if it doesn’t look appetizing, no one will ever really know just how delicious it is or could be.

 For example, just consider the following images.
-The image on the left is an iHOP’s customer’s picture of the Tuxedo Mousse dish that they received.
+The image above is an IHOP's customer’s cell phone picture of the Tuxedo Mousse dish that they received.

 Now, take a minute and look at the promotion image sitting in the center of the table.
 Here’s another saying I’m sure we’ve all heard before, “False advertisement!”

-Now, look at the two part image below.
-On the left side you see the Tuxedo Mousse promotion image again.
-On the right side you see the actual dish that was given to an iHOP customer.
-The actual plate may not look exactly like the promotion image on the left, but it is certainly better than the first attempt above.
+Now, look at the two-part image below.
+On the left side, you see the Tuxedo Mousse promotion image again.
+And on the right side, you see the actual dish that was given to an IHOP customer.
+This time the actual plate may not look exactly like the promotion image on the left, but it is certainly better than the first attempt above.
 What do you think?

-To that end, this whole idea of your presentation being everything, is similar to the “Can’t judge a book by its cover” proclamation.
-You see, I would agree that we probably shouldn’t judge a book by its cover, but the truth is: We do!
-Therefore, because readers do judge a book by its cover, as writers, we must do everything we can to make sure that our presentation is as pleasing to the eye as possible.
+With that said, this whole idea of your presentation being everything is similar to the “Can’t judge a book by its cover” proclamation.
+You see, I would agree that we probably shouldn’t judge a book by its cover… but the truth is, we do!

 Related Article: Writers: How to Attract NEW Readers (And How to Keep OLD Readers Coming Back For More)